koder77/l1vm-data/README.md

 This software is copyrighted by Stefan Pietzonke aka koder77 2021.

-This is the DEMO version of l1vm-data.
-You are limited to max 200 objects in the database!

 You need to install the "libssl-dev" package on Debian WSL.

 L1vm-data is a simple database for sharing data stored in the l1vm-data server.